vybraan/ssm/readme.md

 - create free root servers
 - extended config with `#tag:` keys
 - `$ ssm admin` will load only hosts w/ `#tag: admin`
+- `ssm --exit` will exit ssm once a conn is established
+- `ssm --show` or `ctrl+v` in the UI will show selected host config

 See [CHANGELOG](changelog.md) for more info.